rust-lang/book/src/ch04-01-what-is-ownership.md

 Instead, Rust *automatically* frees a box's heap memory.
 Here is an *almost* correct description of Rust's policy for freeing boxes:

-> **Box deallocation principle (incorrect):** If a variable is bound to a box, when Rust deallocates the variable's frame, then Rust deallocates the box's heap memory.
+> **Box deallocation principle (almost correct):** If a variable is bound to a box, when Rust deallocates the variable's frame, then Rust deallocates the box's heap memory.

 For example, let's trace through a program that allocates and frees a box: